 First thing’s first: Explore the NAPLEX/MPJE Candidate Application Bulletin, the survival guide for the NAPLEX.
 It’s mobile-friendly and contains all the essential information you’ll need for taking the test from start to finish.

 Next, create your NABP e-Profile.
 This is where you’ll apply for exam eligibility, receive your authorization to test, request ADA accommodations, and more.
-The email series also has tips on making sure your ID matches the names listed in your e-Profile, which is required for getting into the testing center.
+The email series also has tips on making sure your ID matches the name listed in your e-Profile, which is required for getting into the testing center.

 Preparing for the Test and Test Day